cning0506/DATA-310_Applied_Machine_Learning/Informal_Response_Mar_10.md

 ## A Look at Raw, Scaled, Normalized, and Percentized DHS Data

 Before we make any transformation on the data, let's take a look at the raw data with a heatmap.
 As a reminder, these heatmaps do not contain every data, it is a subset of 1,000 samples from the dataset, but they should be representative of the data.
-In addition, the values are identified as integer for samples, using the codes below.
+In addition, the values are identified as integer for samples and convert into a dataframe, using the codes below.
 ```
 pns$size <- as.integer(pns$size)
 pns$gender <- as.integer(pns$gender)
 pns$age <- as.integer(pns$age)
 pns$edu <- as.integer(pns$edu)
 pns$wealth <- as.integer(pns$wealth)

+pns_prep <- data.frame(pns_prep)
 ```
 **I will integrate the analysis of these heatmaps in Project 2**